kraxel-dev/rpg_svo_pro_drive/README.md

 #### Extrninsic calibration from odometry sensor to camera lense

 This is the not-so-fun part.
 You must provide the extrinsic calibration from your odometry sensor to the camera lense yourself.
 Extrinsics must be published as static ros tf and can be placed in [this section](https://github.com/kraxel-dev/rpg_svo_pro_drive/blob/inject_cam_pose_as_motion_prior/svo_ros/launch/frontend/run_from_bag_zed2i.launch#L11) of your launch file.
-Make sure that names of source and destination frame in the static tf from match the names of body and camera frame that you provide in the params file at [this section](https://github.com/kraxel-dev/rpg_svo_pro_drive/blob/inject_cam_pose_as_motion_prior/svo_ros/param/pinhole_zed2i.yaml#L148).
+Make sure that names of **source and target frame** in your launch file **match** the names of **body and camera frame** that you provide at [this section](https://github.com/kraxel-dev/rpg_svo_pro_drive/blob/inject_cam_pose_as_motion_prior/svo_ros/param/pinhole_zed2i.yaml#L148) of your parameter file.
 Otherwise extrinsics cannot be fetched and the motion of the external odometry sensor cannot transformed into the motion of the camera.

 Provide the extrnisics such that the pose of the camera lense (z-axis pointing forwards) is expressed in the local body-frame of the odometry sensor, not the other way around.